bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters.md

 <div class="HubBlock-content">

 > ### Note
-> * You can add new filters using [Custom Fields](https://support.bigcommerce.com/s/article/Custom-Fields).
+> * You can add new filters using [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields).
 > * For information on how to manage filters using the control panel, see [Product Filtering](insert-link-here).
 > * A storefront can display up to 12 filters per page.

 </div>
 </div>
 </div>

 ## Related resources